Occupational health psychology: Cardiovascular disease

-Job-related burnout and cardiovascular health
+Job-related burnout, depression, and cardiovascular health

-There is evidence from a prospective study that job-related burnout, controlling for traditional risk factors, such as smoking and hypertension, increases the risk of coronary heart disease (CHD) over the course of the next three and a half years in workers who were initially disease-free.
-Meta-analytic and other evidence, however, suggests that what is termed burnout is a depressive condition, which could explain burnout's relationship to outcomes like CHD.
+There is evidence from a prospective study that job-related burnout, controlling for traditional risk factors, such as smoking and hypertension, increases the risk of heart disease over the course of the next three and a half years in workers who were initially disease-free.
+Meta-analytic and other evidence, however, suggests that what is termed burnout is a depressive condition.
+Meta-analytic and other evidence indicates that depression is a risk factor for cardiovascular disease and cardiovascular-related mortality.

 Job loss and physical health

 Research has suggested that job loss adversely affects cardiovascular health as well as health in general.

 Musculoskeletal disorders

 Musculoskeletal disorders (MSDs) involve injury and pain to the joints and muscles.
 Approximately 2.5 million workers in the US have MSDs, which is the third most common cause of disability and early retirement for American workers.
 In Europe MSDs are the most often reported workplace health problem.
 The development of musculoskelelatal problems cannot be solely explained in the basis of biomechanical factors (e.g., repetitive motion) although such factors are major contributors to MSD risk.
 Evidence has accumulated to show that psychosocial workplace factors (e.g., high-strain jobs) also contribute to the development of musculoskeletal problems.
 Systematic reviews and meta-analyses of high-quality longitudinal studies have indicated that psychosocial working conditions (e.g., supportive coworkers, monotonous work) are related to the development of MSDs.